beenum22/infra-lab/charts/velero-backup-restore/README.md

 # Velero Backup Restore Helm Chart

-This Helm chart provides automated backup and restore for Kubernetes resources using Velero with data movement to object storage.
+This Helm chart provides automated backup and restore for Kubernetes resources using Velero with focus on PVC volume snapshots.

 ## Installation